Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### General Format

-Duration of the presentation: At David's suggestion, I considered going for up to 90 minutes.
-Sounded good at the time, but realistically I simply cannot do it.
-So: max of 60 minutes, and I will try to spend most of that time on the live-programming-demo.
+Duration of the presentation: 60 minutes, max.
+At least half of that will be live demo and questions/discussion.
+Of course, if there are no question, the presentation will be shorter.

-Therefore, I will cover the following topics superficially to provide a context for the demo.
+I will cover the following topics superficially to provide a context for the demo.
 The text here includes numerous links to more in-depth information for those who want it.

 For those who are ***really really*** interested, it would be useful to at least skim over the linked material before the presentation.